-*Students also have the option of taking AP and post-AP courses from the accredited One Schoolhouse.
+*In addition to the 19 AP classes offered on Linden Hall’s campus, students have the option of taking AP and post-AP courses online from the accredited online provider One Schoolhouse.

 - Calculus AB